Nfinley/coding-journal/stackline/stackline-architecture.md

 ### Files to Rename:

-- Brand
-- Brands
-- Products (there are at least three). `Hedaers/Products` has very similar functions to `ProductTile`
 - App and app (multiple `app.js` one in types folder and one in utils folder)
-- BaseRoute (Should be Summary)
-- Line (there are at least three)
-- advanced-search (there are three, two lowercase and one uppercase)
-- Multiple `atlas.config.js` and `beacon.config.js` files.
 - index.js files should only be a pure export of other files in the folders.
 Currently for example `utils/data/index.js` has a lot of logic.
 It is making an api call!!
 This should be in Redux
-- Types folder holds export constants and files should be renamed to reflect this ied: `constants`

 - `Container` that is used to wrap the Sign_in needs to be moved to layouts folder and renamed (try to re-use it for Beacon)

 ### Duplicate Code: